Jennifer M Granholm

 J.D., Harvard Law School

-Jennifer Granholm was confirmed as U.S. secretary of energy on Feb.
-25, 2021.
+Jennifer Granholm served as U.S. secretary of energy from 2021-2025.
 Granholm was the first female governor of Michigan, serving from 2003-2011.
 She was also Michigan's first female attorney general, serving from 1999-2003.

 Granholm was born February 5, 1959, in Canada.
 Her family moved to California when she was four years old; she became a U.S. citizen in 1980.
 She graduated with honors from the University of California-Berkeley in 1984 with a bachelor of arts degree in political science and French.
 She then graduated with honors from Harvard Law School with a Juris Doctorate.